fscorrupt/awesome-stars/README.md

 ## Others

+- [rustyshackleford36/locatarr](https://github.com/rustyshackleford36/locatarr) - My intent is to locate all the *arr apps that are out there in the world, like Sonarr, Radarr, etc. Thus, locatarr
 - [imvast/Discord-Account-Creator](https://github.com/imvast/Discord-Account-Creator) - Discord Account/Token Creator + Automatic Server Joiner + Automatic Boosts
 - [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 - [zerotier/awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more